 On April 12, 2004, both parties finally agreed to details surrounding an island-wide recount, which began on May 10 and ended on May 18, 2004, having uncovered 40,000 disputed ballots.
 Some news accounts reported that 23,000 of the disputed ballots were votes for Mr. Chen and 16,000 were votes for the opposition, which if true would make it very unlikely that Chen's victory will be overturned.
 But in a press conference in Taipei, a KMT spokesman said that the recount had "all but erased" Chen's slender margin, and that the party was hopeful that it would upset the incumbent.
-The final dispensation of the presidential election was not known until November 4, 2004, when the High Court ruled against the KMT petition to nullify the election result and rejected the KMT claim that the assassination attempt had distorted the election result.
+On November 4, 2004, the High Court ruled against the KMT petition to nullify the election result and rejected the KMT claim that the assassination attempt had distorted the election result.
+On December 30, 2004, the High Court rejected a second KMT lawsuit to nullify the election; KMT operatives have said they will appeal.
 (For further details about the election and its aftermath, see CRS Report RS21770, Taiwan in 2004: Elections, Referenda, and Other Democratic Challenges.)

 December 11th Legislative Elections.
 Coming off their recent presidential and local election victories, DPP and TSU leaders projected that in legislative elections on December 11, 2004, their parties would make substantial gains that would give them unprecedented legislative control and allow them to pursue policies anathema to Beijing.
-Gaining legislative control, said Chen at a campaign rally, would allow him to "build Taiwan into a normal, complete, progressive, beautiful and great country."
-But in what was clearly a shock to DPP/TSU party leaders, the opposition KMT not only retained legislative control, but increased its margin to a more comfortable 13 seats - up from 2.
-When Taiwan's Legislative Yuan is seated in February 2005, then, the opposition KMT coalition will have
+Gaining legislative control, said Chen at a campaign rally, would allow him to "build Taiwan

-&lt;sup>1 Quote attributed to KMT candidate Lien Chan in Bradsher, Keith and Kahn, Joseph, "Taiwan leader wins re-election; tally is disputed," in New York Time, March 21, 2004.
+&lt;sup>1 Quote attributed to KMT candidate Lien Chan, in Keith Bradsher and Joseph Kahn, "Taiwan Leader Wins re-election; Tally Is Disputed," New York Times, Mar.
+21, 2004.

-&lt;sup>2 "Taiwan vote recount ends," BBC News World Addition, May 18, 2004.
+&lt;sup>2 "Taiwan Vote Recount Ends," BBC News, World Edition, May 18, 2004.

-&lt;sup>3 Statement of KMT secretary-general Lin Feng-cheng, "KMT hopeful for upsetting President Chen's reelection," KMT-International Center, May 18, 2004.
+&lt;sup>3 Statement of KMT secretary-general Lin Feng-cheng, "KMT Hopeful for Upsetting President Chen's Reelection," KMT-International Center, May 18, 2004.